-In making voting determinations, Domini may draw upon a variety of materials including, for example, analyses provided by ISS or other proxy advisory services, Domini's independent research, newspaper reports, academic studies, nongovernmental organizations with expertise in the particular issue being voted on, affected stakeholders, and corporate SEC filings, including management's position on the issue in question.
+With respect to items referred to Domini to determine how to vote, the Domini Proxy Voting Team or its representative considers and votes on such proxy matters.
+Domini has access to ISS research and recommendations through the Proxy Exchange which it may take into account in deciding how to vote.
+Domini may also draw upon a variety of other materials including, for example, analyses provided by other proxy advisory services, Domini's independent research, newspaper reports, academic studies, nongovernmental organizations with expertise in the particular issue being voted on, affected stakeholders, and corporate SEC filings, including management's position on the issue in question.
+Domini analyzes such issues independently and does not necessarily vote in accordance with ISS's recommendations on these issues.